casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ### WordPress

 Because this is a WordPress theme, it requires a full WordPress instance to function.
-To set up WordPress, visit the [download page](https://wordpress.org/download/) and follow the installation guide, or follow your hosting provider's WordPress-specific installtion instructions.
+To set up WordPress, visit the [download page](https://wordpress.org/download/) and follow the installation guide, or follow the hosting provider's WordPress-specific installation instructions.

 ### Plugins